 If you’re cutting a whole butternut squash, be prepared to work out those finger muscles – peeling them is… tricky.
 While the sweet buttery treasure inside these little squashes is worth the effort, thankfully it’s easy to find pre-cut squash in stores these days.

-Roby and I heart butternut squash.
-If Rob isn’t busy studying or napping, then I’ll have him come help me with cutting squash.
-I’ve actually gotten pretty good at it though.
-The secret (it’s not so much a secret as it is common sense) is to cut off both ends of the squash.
+If you do plan to cut it yourself, the secret (it’s not so much a secret as it is common sense) is to cut off both ends of the squash.
 This allows you to stand it up, which makes it easier to cut in half lengthwise.
-This trick works with all round fruits and vegetables (watermelon, other squash… that’s all I can think of at the moment).
+This trick works with all round fruits and vegetables (watermelon, other squash… and well, that’s all I can think of at the moment).

-To make life even easier, before you slice the squash in half lengthwise – first chop the squash into two pieces: skinny neck part and the bulb (see below).
+To make life even easier, before you slice the squash in half lengthwise – first chop the squash into two pieces: skinny neck part and the bulb:

-Then, slice the squash open and remove the seedy gunk inside.
+Then, slice the squash open and remove the seedy stuff inside.
 Use a sharp vegetable peeler to peel away all of the skin before you dice the squash into cute little cubes.

 Put your little cubes of squash in a bowl and then add oil, salt, pepper and curry powder.
 Curry powder is a great ingredient to have on hand because it’s basically a pre-made spice mix that you can toss on whatever.
 I use it with veggies all the time when I’m trying to make a quick and tasty side dish.
 It’s also my go-to spice when I’m making fish on a weeknight.
-Just toss some fish in olive oil and curry powder then pan fry.
-The curry powder includes spices like coriander, turmeric, cumin, cayenne, etc. It tastes awesome on top of this sweet squash.
+Just toss some fish in olive oil and curry powder and pan-fry.

 - Preheat oven on convection setting to 425F.